shrutiramana/PyBer_Analysis/README.md

 <img width="366" alt="pivot_table" src="https://user-images.githubusercontent.com/98556229/169404637-833ddebb-143f-4734-be5e-ef3e64817639.png">

-There are null values as some data is not present due to no rides for Rural / suburban areas as they lesser rides compared to Urban ride share data.
+There are null values in the dataframe because some data is not present due to no rides in some city types during those dates.
 We create a new DataFrame with using Resample on weeks for each week .

 The data from this DataFrame was then used to create the map, using df.plot()